mevouc/allRGB/README.md

 # allRGB
-C++ implementation of an allRGB filter using Boost GIL.
+C++ implementation of an allRGB filter with OpenCV.

 # Author